skypilot-org/skypilot/docs/source/serving/sky-serve.rst

           image_id:
             us-east-1: ami-0729d913a335efca7
             us-west-2: ami-050814f384259894c

+    # Here goes the setup and run commands...

 Notice that AWS needs a per-region image since its image is only valid in a single region.
 This requires to configure a lot of images on the cloud console, but it can significantly speed up the weights loading.